Miami drug war: Violence

 A shootout at Dadeland Mall on July 11, 1979, started the drug war, although gang-related violence had already been significant in the years beforehand.
 (Note: In 1977, gang-related violence accounted for 14% of all murders, rising to 20% in 1978 and 30% in 1979.)
 Two members of a Colombian drug gang entered a liquor store and shot two men in broad daylight.
 The murderers were quickly dubbed "Cocaine Cowboys" by a police officer.
 Due to ensuing turf wars between drug lords, Miami soon became known as the "Drug Capital of the World".

 Most of the violent crime in Miami during the period was directly related to conflicts in the city's growing drug trade.
 In 1979, there were 349 murders in Miami.
 The next year, the city had 573 murders and the year after that, it had 621 murders.
-By 1981, the city morgue had an overload of dead bodies and was forced to rent out a refrigerated truck in which to keep them, using it until 1988.
+By 1981, the city morgue had an overload of dead bodies and was forced to rent a refrigerated truck in which to keep them, using it until 1988.
 Crime in Miami had become so rampant that journalist Roben Farzad argues that the city was a failed state.
 Dade County had 425 murders in 1984 (23.7 per 100,000 residents) making it the "murder capital" of the US.

 Griselda Blanco was reportedly responsible for most of the murders in South Florida between 1979 and 1981.
 She was suspected to be behind at least 40 murders, but possibly connected to as many as 200.
 Jorge "Rivi" Ayala, one of Blanco's hitmen, pled guilty to three murders in 1993 but is believed to be responsible for around three dozen killings during the drug wars.